Allen quietly prays, “Oh

 Dear Mr. Jenkins,

-Thank you for visiting our church and filling out our questionnaire.
+filling out our questionnaire.
 We hope you get to know us in the near future.

 Blessings,